Adornment as Function

 -

-Expression remains possible, but it does not interrupt motion.
+Adornment remains present, but it does not interrupt movement.

-Public life in Tunisia is dense and relational.
+Public life in Tunisia is often dense and relational.
+Encounters occur frequently and sometimes without planning.

 -